 Aches and pains during pregnancy

-Growing a baby is hard work.
-Your body will go through a lot of changes as your baby grows and your hormones change.
-Along with the other common symptoms during pregnancy, you will often notice new aches and pains.
+During pregnancy, your body will go through a lot of changes as your baby grows and your hormones change.
+Along with the other common symptoms during pregnancy , you will often notice new aches and pains.

 Headaches are common during pregnancy.
 Before you take medicine, ask your health care provider if it is safe to take.
 Other than medicine, relaxation techniques may help.

 Headaches can be a sign of preeclampsia (high blood pressure during pregnancy).
-If your headaches get worse, and they don't go away easily when you take Tylenol and rest, especially toward the end of your pregnancy, tell your doctor.
+If your headaches get worse, and they do not go away easily when you rest and take acetaminophen (Tylenol), especially toward the end of your pregnancy, tell your provider.

 Pain in Your Lower Abdomen (Belly) or Groin

-Most often, it happens between 18 and 24 weeks.
+Most often, this happens between 18 and 24 weeks.
 When you feel stretching or pain, move slowly or change positions.

 Numbness and Tingling